Navideck/purchases_dart/README.md

 #### Step 1: Configure Web Purchase Link in RevenueCat Dashboard

-Before making purchases, you must configure a [Web Purchase Link](https://www.revenuecat.com/docs/web/web-billing/web-purchase-links#creating-a-web-purchase-link) for each offering in the RevenueCat dashboard.

-**Optional: Configure Deep Linking for Post-Purchase Redirect**

-To redirect users back to your app after a successful purchase:

-1. In the Web Purchase Link configuration, go to the **Success** section
-2. Choose **Redirect to a custom success page**
-3. Set a URL that can open your app using a deep link
-4. Configure deep link handling in your app using [app_links](https://pub.dev/packages/app_links)
+In order to make purchases, you need a `webCheckoutUrl`.
+In order to have webCheckoutUrl populated, you need to create a Web Purchase Link for your offering.
+Here are the [docs](https://www.revenuecat.com/docs/web/web-billing/web-purchase-links#creating-a-web-purchase-link) that explain how to do that.

 #### Step 2: Get and Launch the Web Purchase Link